bradvin/social-share-urls/README.md

 What we try to provide :

-* Regularly-tested, basic URL formats of popular, social media sites that directly link to share/like pages on that social media for the specified URL parameters. (i.e., `example.com/someSocialMediaSite/share?url=yourWebsiteURL`)
+* `Regularly-tested, basic URL formats of popular, social media sites` : that directly link to share/like pages on that social media for the specified URL parameters. (i.e., `example.com/someSocialMediaSite/share?url=yourWebsiteURL`)
-* A source for each URL format, so that you can find out more if you need to do something more interesting.
+* `A source` : for each URL format, so that you can find out more if you need to do something more interesting.
-* Source code libraries to provide basic utilities for generating these social media links.
+* `Source code libraries` : to provide basic utilities for generating these social media links.

 ![alt text](https://github.com/bradvin/social-share-urls/blob/master/images/sharelinks.jpg "ShareLinks Icons")